 In December 1901 Marconi assembled his receiver at Signal Hill, St. John's, nearly the closest point to Europe in North America.
 He set up his receiving apparatus in an abandoned hospital that straddled the cliff facing Europe on the top of Signal Hill.
 After unsuccessful attempts to keep an antenna aloft with balloons and kites, because of the high winds, he eventually managed to raise an antenna with a kite for a short period of time for each of a few days.
 Accounts vary, but Marconi's notes indicate that the transatlantic message was received via this antenna.

 At the appointed time each day his staff in Poldhu transmitted the Morse code letter "s" - three dots.
 This signal had been chosen as the most easily distinguished.
-On the 12 December Marconi pressed his ear to the telephone headset of his rudimentary receiver and successfully heard "pip, pip, pip" - 1700 miles from the transmitter.
+On the 12 December Marconi pressed his ear to the telephone headset of his rudimentary receiver and successfully heard "pip, pip, pip" - slightly more than 2100 miles from the transmitter.
 This demonstrated that transatlantic wireless communication was possible.
 While "ground waves" followed the curvature of the earth for only a short distance over the horizon, "sky waves" also bounced off the ionosphere in the upper atmosphere and returned to earth, which although unknown at the time, had allowed Marconi to demonstrate that radio communication over great distances was possible.

 Through the cables of the telegraph companies, the news of Marconi's feat spread throughout North America and Europe.
 The potential of wireless telegraphy was immediately apparent, and Newfoundlanders seized the potential for their country, which could be at the forefront of a new industry.
 Marconi was interested in the commercial potential of wireless telegraphy, and the Newfoundland government encouraged him to construct a wireless station at Cape Spear, the easternmost point in Newfoundland and Labrador.